How Long Does It Take An Ex To Come Back (The Exact Answer)

 Read further: The Ultimate Guide To The No Contact Rule.

-How Long Should I Wait for My Ex To Come Back?
+How Long Should I Wait For My Ex To Come Back?

-Granted, you already communicated that you want them back, but wait until they reach out first.
+Granted, you already communicated that you want them back, wait until they reach out first.
 From this point, engage in a short conversation and then quickly invite them on a date.
 Remember: the goal behind every interaction with your ex, granted it’s not tied to logistics like kids, pets, or living arrangements, is to get your ex on an actual date.

-How Do I Know if My Ex is Interested In Coming Back?
+How Do I Know If My Ex Is Interested In Coming Back?

 Here are some big signs to look for: your ex keeps reaching out, showing genuine interest, expressing regret over the breakup, reminiscing about the good times you shared, and talking about changes they’ve made since the breakup.
 That said, approach these signs with caution.
 They aren’t guarantees that your ex will come back, but merely signals of high or higher attraction.